-AND SUPPORT 235 ZIMBABWEAN TRADITIONAL MUSICIANS.
+AND SUPPORT OVER 249 ZIMBABWEAN TRADITIONAL MUSICIANS.

 MBIRA is a non-profit organization that celebrates and helps to sustain the ancient musical traditions of Zimbabwe.
 MBIRA supports Zimbabwean musicians and instrument makers, and their families, through worldwide Zimbabwean music education, recordings, and performances.
 In a country with 95% unemployment (Nov.
 2010), this provides critical support in the daily struggle for survival.
 MBIRA has also created the largest archive of Shona mbira music in the world, which is a permanent resource for generations to come.